Server Installation Guide

 1. Sign up for a Virtual Private Server

-2. Download and install Ubuntu Server
+2. Download and install Debian

 3. Connect to your server